General Instrument EZ3000 and varieties

 General Instrument EZ3000 and varieties.

-Distinctive features: A model from a series of calculators made by the Semiconductor manufacturer.
-Versions also made under license in communist eastern Europe.
+Distinctive features: A model from a series of calculators made in Canada by the semiconductor manufacturer General Instrument.
+Versions also made under license in communist eastern Europe (see below).

 Display is 8 digits, red LED.